Danish girl names: the best female names from Denmark

 Top 10 Danish girl names

-If you’re curious about the names that Danish parents are giving their baby girls, the list below will provide you with some of the most popular ones, along with the corresponding number of girls given that specific name in the first half of 2022 (the latest figures available).
+If you’re curious about the names that Danish parents are giving their baby girls, the list below will provide you with some of the most popular ones, along with the corresponding number of girls given that specific name in the second half of 2023 (the latest figures available).

 Choosing a Danish girls name can be traditional, modern or truly unique